rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 1. Whether a `$HOME/.rsvim.{js,ts}` file exists.

-If it exists, Rsvim will use it as configuration entry, use `$HOME/.rsvim` as configuration home, and create a new directory if `$HOME/.rsvim` doesn't exist.
+If the file exists, Rsvim will use it as configuration entry, use `$HOME/.rsvim` as configuration home, and create a new directory if `$HOME/.rsvim` doesn't exist.